 From this process, we are able to generate a file listing the optimum time frame and the number of units to be ordered to maintain the stock.
 This will be automatically sent to the concerned official for clearance.

 Once the list is cleared by the officer, the RPA process can be triggered to set the ordering process in motion, which in our case is handled by the Robot.

-So how does it work?#so-how-does-it-work
+So how does it work?#

 It works with Orchestrator Schedules and REFramework(RPA Enterprise Framework).
 The bot is scheduled to run the workflow at the start of every month.
 The workflow is designed to pull out the current month’s record from an external source.
 In our case, it is an attachment from the Email sent by the IT team.
 The robot will order items based on the data analysis performed on the historical data.